astropy/astropy-APEs/APE2.rst

 These issues were discussed in the 2013 Coordination Meeting, and the following proposal represents a consensus from that meeting on the solution, with some modifications based on community feedback after the meeting.
-Starting with  version 0.4 , Astropy will have a feature release every six months.
+Starting with  version 0.4 , Astropy will have a feature release at least as often as every six months.
 Releases between feature releases will only contain bugfixes, not new features.
-(See the "Releases and backwards compatibility" section below for more on what is considered bugfixes).
+(See the "Releases and backwards compatibility" section below for more on what are considered bugfixes).

 Additionally, some feature releases will be designated "long-term support" (LTS) releases, and these will continue to receive